smcgregor/privly-seamless-posting-documentation/README.md

    >
    > view adapter: `privly-application/shared/javascripts/viewAdapters/seamless.js`

    This is the view layer.
-It will be loaded into an iframe (to ensure safety) and put inside the host page if user enables seamless-posting for an editable element.
-Users will write secure messages in this page, which is embedded in the host page.
+It will be loaded into an iframe (to ensure safety) and put inside the host page.
+Users will write secure messages in this iframe that sits directly over the form of the host page.

-   In default, the template provides a textarea which has green background color.
-When user is inputting in the textarea, view adapter will call network interfaces to update the link.
+   The default template provides a textarea with a green background color.
+The view adapter calls the network interfaces to update the link as the user types into the text area.

-   This is named as prototype view, because it is a base template, which is supposed to be extended/inherited in the specific Privly Application.
+   This is a "prototype view" because it is a base template that can be extended/inherited in the specific Privly Application.

 2. Seamless-posting TTLSelect view and view adapter

    > prototype view: `privly-application/templates/seamless_ttlselect.html.template`
    > view adapter: `privly-application/shared/javascripts/viewAdapters/seamless_ttlselect.js`

-   This will be loaded into an iframe and put inside the host page if user hovers on the Privly button after enabling seamless-posting.
    This view layer provides menu-style UI for user to change the seconds_until_burn(TTL) option.
+This will be loaded into an iframe above the seamless-posting form if the user hovers over the Privly button.

 3. Seamless-posting feature for Message and PlainPost application

-   Message and PlainPost application has already implemented the seamless-posting (and seamless-posting TTLSelect) view.
+   Privly-Apps implement the seamless-posting and seamless-posting TTLSelect views.

    > Message App:
    >